 The report recommends that this service runs every 30 minutes, potentially increasing to every 15 minutes as the settlement grows.
 The report also suggests opening up the ‘stopped-up’ Tudeley Lane from the A26/B2017 roundabout to ensure the new service is attractive and punctual.

-It’s unlikely, certainly in the short term, that Tudeley will be a truly walkable community when the majority of households need private cars for commuting and shopping, and older people and people with disabilities are so reliant on vehicles for their independence.
+It’s unlikely, certainly in the short term, that Tudeley would be a truly walkable community when the majority of households need private cars for commuting and shopping, and older people and people with disabilities are so reliant on vehicles for their independence.
 How might this situation be improved over time?

-Community facilities and generous retail provision will meet residents’ needs within the new village and offer a range of employment opportunities.
+Community facilities and generous retail provision would meet residents’ needs within the new village and offer a range of employment opportunities.
 New schools including a primary school close to the village centre, and a secondary towards the south east edge of the village are included in the masterplan.
-Tudeley Village’s green network has also given consideration to facilitating sustainable methods of transport for secondary school pupils to travel to school, and vehicle routes will be built to accommodate school buses and coaches.
+Tudeley Village’s green network has also given consideration to facilitating sustainable methods of transport for secondary school pupils to travel to school, and vehicle routes would be built to accommodate school buses and coaches.

 Are the sustainable transport ambitions just a “greenwash”?

 From the beginning we have wanted to prioritise pedestrian and cycle routes so they have been subject to careful consideration throughout the master-planning process.